rakiashi/ComputerApplication/README.md

--To Run in chrome or firefox browser , make sure you have updated in application.properties file under resources folder -To Run in headLess mode by default settings should be true -To Run on desired operating system update os property as Win or Mac respectively -To Run from terminal go to project path as ComputerApplication and run command as mvn clean install
+-To Run in chrome or firefox browser , make sure you have updated in application.properties file under resources folder -To Run in headLess mode by default settings should be true -To Run on desired operating system update os property as Win or Mac respectively -To Run from terminal go to project path as ComputerApplication and run command as ```mvn clean install``` -To Run from runner class StartEngine under itRunner package use Run button

 ## Reporting